len23/Capstone-Health-Directory/README.md

 # Capstone Project About Doctors Directory

-> A directory about Doctors you can find in your city
+> A directory about Doctors you can find in your city, this project is based in Mathew Njuguna and Sam Achola project.

 ![Alt text](./images/home-screenshot.png "Screenshot")